ManhAnDev/MLOps/README.md

 ```

 **What this script does:**
-1. Trains a RandomForest classifier on wine dataset
+1. Trains a RandomForest classifier on credit card dataset
 2. Logs model, parameters, and metrics to MLFlow
 3. Registers model in MLFlow Model Registry
 4. Promotes model to **Production** stage